-NURSNG 109 TRANSITION INTO NURSING
+NURSNG 109 TRANSITION INTO NURSING Units: 4.00

-Prerequisite: admission to the nursing program.
+CSU 31.50 hours lecture, 121.50 hours lab Prerequisite: admission to the nursing program.

 Designed to assist all transfer, returning, and licensed vocational nurse (LVN) to registered nurse (RN) students to successfully integrate into the registered nursing program, including the knowledge, skills, and attitudes necessary to address health problems of adult and elderly patients as a provider of care, manager of care, and member of the nursing profession.
 Emphasizes a patient-centered approach by focusing on their multifaceted needs and the integrated concepts of person, health, nursing, and environment.
 Field trips involving clinical experiences at hospitals are required.